Transitive closure and transitive reduction in bidirected graphs: Bidirected Graphs

-Examples of b-paths can be seen in figure \ref{FIG5}.
+Examples of bipaths can be seen in figure \ref{FIG5}.

-We now give the different types of b-path which have a unique cycle which is negative.
+We now give the different types of bipath which have a unique cycle that is negative.

-\begin{definition} {\rm A \emph{purely cyclic b-path} at a vertex $x$ in a bidirected graph is a b-path $C$ whose chain is a cycle.
+\begin{definition} {\rm A \emph{purely cyclic bipath} at a vertex $x$ in a bidirected graph is a bipath $C$ from $x$ to $x$ whose chain is a cycle.
 We say $C$ is \emph{on} the vertex $x$.
 The sign of $C$ is the sign of its chain. } \end{definition}